sparkflows/sparkflows-docs/docs/user-guide/concepts/connections/index.rst

 - Compute Connections
 - Storage Connections

 Compute Connections are used to connect with compute clusters.
-These include Databricks clusters, AWS EMR, AWS Glue, Azure HDInsights, Cloudera/Hortonworks, Kubernetes etc.
+These include Databricks clusters, AWS EMR, AWS Glue, Azure HDInsights, Cloudera or Hortonworks, Kubernetes, etc.

 Storage Connections are used in the workflows for reading and writing data.